OpenNews/srccon/homepage.md

 permalink: /index.html
 ---

+## Thank you, session proposers!

+SRCCON is built from the journalism-tech community's passion and creativity, and we're so grateful for all the ideas you came up with for this year's schedule.

+<a class="btn" href="/sessions/proposals">Read this year's proposals</a>

+You can check out [the amazing proposals for SRCCON 2017](/sessions/proposals), and we'll publish the list of accepted sessions before our [ticket lottery](/tickets) opens on May 3.

+{% comment %}
 ## Our call for session proposals is open!

 We'll be accepting proposals through **Friday, April 7, at 11:59pm ET**.